Written By Sam Henselijn

 Candy corn has existed for over a century, that much we know.
 While history may be hazy, it is said to have been invented in the 1880s by a man called George Renninger, a candymaker at the Wunderlee Candy Company in Philadelphia.
 The company, now called Jelly Belly Candy Co., started making the candy around the turn of the century.
 To this day, they still use the original recipe.

 Since farming was such an integral part of living back then, when the tri-color, corn-shaped confection first rolled out, it was considered positively revolutionary!
-Since the process was entirely handmade and incredibly time consuming, most factories only had the capacity to produce it seasonally, which is why we associate the treat with Fall season.
+Since the process was entirely handmade and incredibly time-consuming, most factories only had the capacity to produce it seasonally.
+This is why we associate the treat with the Fall season which leads into, you guessed it – Halloween!

 What Does Candy Corn Taste Like?